syn-chromatic/rpi-lcd-menu/README.md

 3. [Installing PiGPIO Daemon (PiGPIOd)](#installing-pigpio-daemon-pigpiod)

 ___
 ### Installing Python Dependencies
 * `pip install -r requirements.txt`

 ### Installing PiGPIO
-This installs the pigpio library, but is not yet functional, as it requires a daemon to be running.
+To install the PiGPIO library, run the following command:
 * `sudo apt install python3-pigpio`

+The library is not yet functional, as it requires a daemon to be running.

 ### Installing PiGPIO Daemon (PiGPIOd)
 ```shell